fsk10/LDbot2/README.md

 LDbot2 is a Discord bot designed for managing and organizing events.

 **Disclaimer:**
-This bot was developed for a specific, personal project and is made public for reference purposes only.
+This bot was developed entirely with the help of ChatGPT for a specific, personal project and is made public for reference purposes only.
 The repository does not offer support, guarantees, or warranties for its functionality outside of its original intent.
 If you choose to utilize or modify the code, do so at your own risk.

 ## Features
 **Legend**: